The Corporate Governance Review: Russia

-In particular, liability of the majority shareholders and ultimate controlling persons of the companies for the damage to the companies they control as a result of their bad faith or unreasonable actions, or both, was reinforced (and, in relation to the liability of the ultimate controlling persons, introduced for the first time outside the bankruptcy context).
-The minority shareholders have retained the right to bring derivative actions to enforce such liability and the shareholding threshold to bring such derivative actions has been retained as low as 1 per cent.
+In particular, liability of majority shareholders and ultimate controlling persons for damage to the companies they control as a result of their bad faith or unreasonable actions, or both, was reinforced (and, in relation to the liability of the ultimate controlling persons, introduced for the first time outside the bankruptcy context).
+Minority shareholders have retained the right to bring derivative actions to enforce this liability and the shareholding threshold to bring derivative actions has been kept as low as 1 per cent.
 The right to bring derivative actions has also been granted to supervisory board members.
 At the same time, certain changes to the procedure of bringing such claims were made to avoid the abuse of this instrument and turning it into a greenmail tool.

-The potential for overextending the powers of the minority shareholders (who are often seen by the Russian policymakers as having a short-term speculative interest in the business) and a rise in shareholders' activism appears to remain one of the key concerns for the government.
+The potential for overextending the powers of the minority shareholders (who are often seen by Russian policymakers as having a short-term speculative interest in the business) and a rise in shareholders' activism appear to remain the key concerns for the government.
 With that in mind, certain anti-abuse protections were introduced into the statutory provisions regulating the minority shareholders' information rights.
-The shareholders whose shareholding in the company is less than 25 per cent have to explain a proper business purpose for requesting access to certain documents of the company.
-Such access may be denied, in particular, if the requesting shareholder is evidently acting in bad faith, is a competitor of the company, affiliated with a competitor, or both.
+Those whose shareholding in a company is less than 25 per cent have to explain a proper business purpose for requesting access to certain company documents.
+Access may be denied, in particular, if the requesting shareholder is evidently acting in bad faith or is a competitor of the company or affiliated with a competitor, or both.

-Insofar as the accountability of the management is concerned, as part of the 2014 RCC reform the law has been amended to expressly set out an overriding duty of the members of governing bodies of companies and their controlling persons: to act in the company's best interests reasonably and in good faith, subject to an obligation to indemnify the company for damage resulting from a breach of that duty.
+Insofar as the accountability of the management is concerned, as part of the 2014 reform of the RCC, the law has been amended to expressly set out an overriding duty of the members of governing bodies of companies and their controlling persons to act in the company's best interests reasonably and in good faith, subject to an obligation to indemnify the company for damage resulting from a breach of that duty.
 To improve the quality of the board oversight, the government has also expanded the powers and information rights of the supervisory board members.

-The Supreme Court as recently in December 2019 reinforced the principle of the management accountability in its landmark decision stating that even if the general shareholders' meeting or the supervisory bodies approve a transaction (or even instruct the management to go ahead with it), the management (1) shall be free to decline to proceed with it as they deem that it would be detrimental to the company and (2) may still be held accountable for any resulting losses (if they do proceed).
-The Supreme Court held that: (1) the management's obligation to act in the best interests of the company honestly and in good faith is paramount; (2) the management is primarily responsible for the day-to-day operations of the company; and (3) it may not relieve itself from liability by blindly following the decisions of other corporate bodies of the company.
+In December 2019, the Supreme Court reinforced the principle of management accountability in a landmark decision, stating that even if the general shareholders' meeting or the supervisory bodies approve a transaction (or even instruct the management to go ahead with it), the management (1) shall be free to decline to proceed with it if they deem that it would be detrimental to the company and (2) may still be held accountable for any resulting losses (if they do proceed).
+The Supreme Court also held that (1) management's obligation to act in the best interests of the company honestly and in good faith is paramount, (2) the management is primarily responsible for the day-to-day operations of the company, and (3) the management may not relieve itself of liability by blindly following the decisions of other corporate bodies of the company.

-The management and controlling persons accountability continues to remain a priority for CBR as the primary regulator of the financial services industry, especially following a series of high-profile insolvencies and bail-outs in that sector since 2013.
+The accountability of management and controlling persons remains a priority for the CBR as the primary regulator of the financial services industry, especially following a gradually fading series of high-profile insolvencies and bail-outs in that sector since 2013.

 i Board structure and practices